Of Pancit Alanganin, Sinuso, Dinuguan and Putong Polo

 Spread the love

-Pancit Alanganin is a mix of egg noodles, and bihon (rice noodles) stewed with a bit of milk, which makes it soupy as opposed to your regular pancit bihon cooked to a dry consistency.
-It is neither this nor that; hence, alanganin – undeniably not al dente; it was soft and soggy.
+Pancit Alanganin is a mix of egg noodles and bihon (rice noodles) stewed with a hint of milk, making it soupy, unlike the regular pancit bihon, which is typically cooked to a dry consistency.
+It is neither this nor that; hence, alanganin —undeniably not al dente; it was soft and soggy.

-My friend wanted to introduce me to this pancit.
+Joyce wanted to introduce me to this pancit.
 It is very famous in Bocaue, a town in my province, that people from neighboring towns drive even in soaring temperatures to this eatery, which the owner confidently calls a restaurant.
 It was super hot that day we had our food trip.
-The restaurant was in the silong ( ground floor or under the house) and crowded with guests despite the unbearable heat.
+The restaurant was located in the silong (ground floor or underground) and was crowded with guests, despite the unbearable heat.
 Two ceiling fans were blowing hot air.
 The resto may have started as a canteen catering to students from a nearby private school.
-It was probably the only place considered “cool “at that time for young students to meet with their peers during class breaks, or even after school while waiting for their yayas or the chauffeur-driven family car.
+It was probably the only place considered “cool” at that time for young students to meet with their peers during class breaks, or even after school while waiting for their yayas or the chauffeur-driven family car.

-Sinuso is a deep-fried mammary gland – pig’s mammary gland.
-Suso is Tagalog for tits while Sinuso is the past tense for the suckling act.
+Sinuso is a deep-fried mammary gland—a pig’s mammary gland.
+Suso is Tagalog for tits, while Sinuso is the past tense for the suckling act.
 Gross graphic description, I know, but since when is suckling tits considered gross?
 The day you stopped being an infant?
 I know that many men, as well as women, never quit.

-* I made the wrong description of Baklang Alimango.
-A good friend, a foodie, brought to my attention that soft-shelled alimango (luno) and Baklang Alimango are two different crabs.
-“The baklang alimango is more fleshy, with yellowish taba (fat).
-The shape of the “apron” or flap is a characteristic that is between patusok (pointed) and malapad (wide).”
-As in true Beki (gay lingo for bakla) fashion, the baklang alimango must stand out from the crowd, generally very particular about its physical appearance, loves perfection.
+Sometime later, I realized I had made a wrong description of Baklang Alimango, as pointed out by a good friend—a foodie—who brought to my attention that soft-shelled alimango (luno) and Baklang Alimango are two different crabs.
+“The baklang alimango is more fleshy, with yellowish taba (crab roe)—a delicacy in safran color, and rich in flavor, used in many culinary dishes.
+The shape of this unique crab’s “apron” or flap is a characteristic that is between patusok (pointed) and malapad (wide).”
+As in accurate Beki fashion—gay lingo for bakla— the baklang alimango must stand out from the crowd, generally very particular about its physical appearance, and loves perfection.
+This humorous misunderstanding about Baklang Alimango added a light-hearted touch to our culinary adventure.

-My friends and I doing the food trip
+My friends and I are doing the food trip

 The permanent menu